 When Drive Through Christmas markets aren’t an option and you want to get outdoors, check out this new Bavarian Christmas tradition near Amberg.
 A local organizer started gathering donated Christmas ornaments and hung thousands of them for you to find at the Asphaltkapelle “Asphalt Chapel” in Etsdorf.

-The Best German Xmas Markets to Visit in 2021
+The Best German Xmas Markets to Visit

 With so many Christkindlmarkts to choose from, my friend Stefan gave us his top three choices!
 After all, there are only so many advent weekends.